amjedidiah/next-course/notes/fundamentals.md

 > SSG, SSR, CSR and ISR in Next.js over just CSR or SSR(with stress) as in CRA

+#### SSG

-- SSG: Build time generation of HTML pages and pre-downloading of needed content(static assets) - huge performance boost as pages are cached and served from CDN
+> Build time generation of HTML pages and pre-downloading of needed content(static assets) - huge performance boost as pages are cached and served from CDN

 - For SSG pages that call APIs, the APIs are called during the build process and data is fetched.
 The static page is then pre-rendered on request .e.g: Products, Blog posts, etc(i.e data that won't get stale in this process)
 - Implement this in Next with `getStaticProps`

+##### `getStaticProps`

+- can only be exported from a page file
+- meant for all routes
+- only runs at build time
+- only runs on server side
+- won't be included in client side bundle
+- on dev, runs on client and server side

+##### `getStaticPaths`

+- can only be exported from a page file
+- meant for dynamic routes
+- page must also export `getStaticProps`
+- only runs at build time
+- only runs on server side
+- won't be included in client side bundle
+- on dev, runs on client and server side

+#### SSR

-- SSR: Server side generation of HTML pages - pages serve fresh content on every request(e.g: Dynamic news feed, Netflix)
+> Server side generation of HTML pages - pages serve fresh content on every request(e.g: Dynamic news feed, Netflix)

 - Much slower than SSG and ISR.
 - Available with CRA, but requires complex setup
 - Data is not cached on CDN
 - Implement this in Next with `getServersideProps`

+#### CSR

-- CSR: Client side generation of HTML pages using JS. e.g: Dashboard pages
+> Client side generation of HTML pages using JS. e.g: Dashboard pages

 - Fetch data on client-side iff **_page contains frequently updating data that don't need to be pre-rendered_**

   > SWR: `stale-while-revalidate`

+#### ISR(Incremental Static Regeneration)

-- ISR(Incremental Static Regeneration): generate HTML pages at build time and update them at runtime, after a specific interval(e.g 60s) - SSG + SSR
+> Generate HTML pages at build time and update them at runtime, after a specific interval(e.g 60s) - SSG + SSR

 - Build time generation can take a lot of time with a lot of pages or should a page get stale, the build process has to repeat all over again.
 - Implement this in Next with `getStaticProps` with `revalidate`

 ### Performance